 See and Use Our Fabulous list of Physical Education Writing Prompts with Your Kids

 As students use these physical education writing prompts and essay ideas to journal about exercise, they will be able to think about how exercise can have an impact on their lives.
-Physical education class at school provides an outlet during the school day a few days a week (sometimes even less), but a regular schedule of physical activity has endless benefits.

 They’ll consider ways they and their parents can exercise together despite busy schedules, while also thinking about the way they feel after a good workout.
 After journaling about all the fun and great feelings that come with an active lifestyle, students will be excited to start exercising!

 Help students in all grades get a jump on their way to a happy and healthy lifestyle with these fantastic physical education writing prompts and journal topics.

 51 Physical Education Writing Prompts

 - How can you encourage others to exercise?
 What benefits will you share with them?

 - How can you and your parents exercise together?

 - Do you like exercising indoors or outdoors better?

 - What is your favorite part of gym class?